-The funds that are raised through the Music Matters license Plate project, and the Play it Forward Concert Series are distributed through a grant process administered by WMEA and Music Aid Northwest.
-Teachers, with the support of their administrators, are encouraged to apply for these funds.
-100% of the Music Matters license proceeds have been or will be donated to music education.
-Administrative expenses are paid for from a small part of the proceeds from the Play it Forward Concert series.
+Funds raised through the Music Matters license plate project, and Play It Forward are distributed through a grant process administered by WMEA and Music Aid Northwest.
+Teachers, particularly in underfunded areas, with the support of their administrators, are encouraged to apply for these funds.
+To date, Music Aid Northwest has donated over 1.5 million to nearly 200 music classrooms in Washington.

-An example of a scholarship recipient is the Prescott School District near Walla Walla.
-Our scholarship funding of $6,500 was able to allow the music department to purchase musical equipment for its entire school program.
-Prior to our scholarship, the high school band program was non-existent and the elementary program was in dire need of functioning instruments.
-With our help a k – 12 music program is beginning to take shape.
+An example of a grant recipient is the Prescott School District near Walla Walla.
+Our funding of a $6,500 grant request allowed the music department to purchase musical instruments for its entire school program.
+Prior to our scholarship, the high school band program was non-existent, and the elementary program was in dire need of functioning instruments.
+With our help a K – 12 music program is now functioning and blossoming.

 Thank you for all your support!